dianapatrong/todoproject/README.md

 # To-do list
-This project will resemble a to-do list where you can track all of the tasks that you need to complete, the user will be able to create, update and delete tasks in the list.
+This project will resemble a to-do list where you can track all of the tasks that you need to complete, the user will be able to create, update and delete tasks in such list.

 This basic application is written in Python, it uses Django web framework and Postgres as the database.

+> ⚠️ _The following instructions describe the process to setup and run the application using various tools in MacOS environmnent._

 ## Django
 Django runs on an Model View Template system: